-

 At all with the rise and fall of his tiny breath.

-That was sunk so far from light when he faded away.
+sunk so far from light that he faded away.

 Rain that night came slow at first, with a sound like